ervandew/eclim/src/doc/content/guides/python/project.rst

 .. note::

-  If you have only one project or many projects that share the same settings you can use the
+  If you have only one project or many projects that share the same settings you can use the :ref:`:EclimSettings <eclimsettings>` command instead to edit the global settings.
-  <a href="../../vim/index.html#EclimSettings">**:EclimSettings**</a>
-  command instead to edit the global settings.
 These global settings will apply to any project that has not overridden them with values via **:ProjectSettings**.